Introduction

 You'll Need:

 Costs are minimal.
-Curtain material can be anything from £0 for old material or curtains you have lying around to purpose bought material.
-Approximately 1m of header tape should cost about £1.
-Curtain rail - a 2.2m length will cost around £4.
-Runners - 100 runners will cost around £10 and end stops - 25p each.
+Curtain material can be anything from free for old material or curtains you have lying around to purpose bought material.

 Measure the campervan windows and give yourself a decent overlap, in particular at the bottom to make sure the windows are completely covered.